latchbio/latch/docs/source/basics/defining_environment.md

     return LatchFile(blasted_sam, f"latch:///{blasted_sam.name}")
 ```

-Notice how we can organize task definitions and Docker containers into their
+We can organize task definitions and Dockerfiles in a directory structure as follows:
-own directories.

 ```
 ├── Dockerfile